lleger/elixir-school/lessons/advanced/error-handling.md

 "Caught: 5"
 ```

-As mentioned, `throw/catch` are quite uncommon and typically exist as stopgaps when libraries fail to provide adequate APIs.
+As mentioned, `throw` and `catch` are quite uncommon and typically exist as stopgaps when libraries fail to provide adequate APIs.

 ## Exiting